-Unlike piston compressors, in screw compressors there are no valves or other mechanical forces that can cause unbalance.
-This allows a screw compressor to operate at high speeds, while combining a large flow rate with small exterior dimensions.
-The ideal application of rotary screw compressors are continuous, workplace and industrial applications.
+Unlike piston compressors, in screw air compressors, there are no valves or other mechanical forces that can cause unbalance.
+This allows a rotora screw compressor to operate at high speeds while combining a large flow rate with small exterior dimensions.
+The ideal applications of rotary air compressors are continuous, workplace and industrial applications.
 There are two primary versions, oil-free and oil-injected, with options of fixed speed or variable speed drive operation.

-The main benefit of rotary screw compressors is the energy efficiency.
+The main benefit of rotary screw compressors is their energy efficiency.
 But this type of compressor has many other benefits.
 These include:

 There are a wide variety of options available in the 2.2-500 kW range of workplace and industrial rotary screw compressors.
 Recent introductions offer advanced designs such as a vertical, close-coupled configuration.
-Another distinguishing feature are interior permanent magnet motor drive and inverter systems.
-Such systems are capable of achieving energy savings of up to 50 per cent over conventional fixed speed designs.
+Another distinguishing feature is interior permanent magnet motor drive and inverter systems.
+Such systems are capable of achieving energy savings of up to 50 percent over conventional fixed speed designs.

 Here we will look a bit closer at twin screw air compressor technology.
 What is a screw compressor and what is its basic working principle?

-A good example of a screw compressor that can produce large volumes of compressed air and with a small footprint are our GA VSD+ air compressors.
+A good example of a screw compressor that can produce large volumes of compressed air and with a small footprint is our GA VSD+ air compressors.
 You can learn more about compressed air technologies on our Wiki.
-Or contact our team today to get the right sized screw compressor for your business.
+Or contact our team today to get the right-sized screw compressor for your business.